What does ageing mean for businesses around the world and how can business owners make the most of the opportunities presented by the ‘silver’ market?

 Ewout van der Schaft, deputy dean of International Business School Suzhou who chaired the panel discussion, said: “Businesses need to understand the implications of population ageing.
 IBSS prides itself on leading the way in this research area.”

-Professor Villanueva emphasised that ageing was a key topic for his department and XJLTU overall.
+Professor Villanueva emphasised that ageing was a key topic for his department and XJTLU overall.
 He said: “I am very pleased with the fruitful cross-departmental collaboration with IBSS and very glad to have established a strong link with a prestigious international organisation such as the Gerontological Society of America.”

 Ageing-related research is an important area of work for XJTLU.
 The Research Institute on Ageing and Society is carrying-out cross-disciplinary research on the implications of population ageing to create innovative responses and solutions that will help China position itself as a global leader in responding to this challenging demographic shift.